 NEA-RETIRED PRESIDENT

 Anita Gibson

 VICE DRESIDENT

 Jean Dobashi

 Marilyn Warner

 EXECUTIVE COUNCIL

-Janice Poirier Meg Gruber Barbara Schram Roberta Margo JoAnn Smith-Mashburn
+Janice Poirier Meg Gruber\ Barbara Schram Roberta Margo JoAnn Smith-Mashburn

 Connie Boylan Linda McCrary Michael Priser Julie Horwin Judy Rohde

 Diane L. Larson, Alternate John Heineman, Alternate Doris Marie Glover, Alternate Lee Kirkegard, Alternate Cliff Fuduka, Alternate Stephen Gorrie, Elections Chair

 NEA EXECUTIVE DIRECTOR Kim A. Anderson

-Appointed member

 NEA DEPUTY EXECUTIVE DIRECTOR Karen White

-nation to fulfill the promise of public education to prepare every student to
+THE NATIONAL EDUCATION ASSOCIATION

+We, the members of the National Education Association of the United States, are the voice of education professionals.
+Our work is fundamental to the nation, and we accept the profound trust placed in us.

+OUR VISION IS A GREAT PUBLIC SCHOOL FOR EVERY STUDENT.

 OUR MISSION

+To advocate for education professionals and to unite our members and the nation to fulfill the promise of public education to prepare every student to succeed in a diverse and interdependent world.

-and interdependent world.
-OUR CORE VALUES These principles guide our work
+OUR CORE VALUES

-EOUAL OPPORTUNITY.

-and define our mission:
+These principles guide our work and define our mission:

-succeed in a diverse
+EQUAL OPPORTUNITY.

 We believe public education is the gateway to opportunity.
 All students have the human and civil right to a quality public education that develops their potential, independence, and character.

 A JUST SOCIETY.